 4.7 All clinical documentation is appropriately managed and stored to maintain conﬁdentiality, and is made available to the individual/parent/guardian on request.

 Standard 5: The vaccinator administers all vaccine doses for which the vaccine recipient is due at each visit and only follows true contraindications

 Required characteristics of the vaccinator

-5.1 The vaccinator adheres to the National Immunisation Schedule and delivers all the immunisations recommended for that visit, unless the individual/parent/guardian does not consent to this.
+5.1 The vaccinator adheres to the National Immunisation Schedule or approved immunisation programme and delivers all the immunisations recommended for that visit, unless the individual/parent/guardian does not consent to this.

 5.2 When catch-up immunisation is required, this is planned with the minimum number of visits/injections and in conjunction with the individual/parent/guardian.